- list of businesses which collect plastic waste for milling and turning into other products, eg

 does not appear to have them listed as either as an installer or as a certificate holder under Anglesey Roofing or Anglesey Roofing Company Limited, to give them their full trading name; and they use black transit vans with no business livery in addition to the usual fleet vehicles.

-Peter Lee Carpets, LLangefni, Yns Môn: [ TTFT? ] Tuesday 05.02.19 14:50, blustery wet weather, small white van with business name emblazoned on the side (interestingly enough in exactly the same style as Anglesey Roofing, only with text on the horizontal).
+Peter Lee Carpets, LLangefni, Yns Môn: [ TTFT? ] Tuesday 05.02.19 14:50, blustery wet weather, small white van with business name emblazoned on the side (AR - same style - text on the horizontal).